bdeckard92/dupUT/01-Class-Content/12-SQL/01-Activities/04-Node-Read/README.md

   * In the `afterConnection` function, write a simple query that will `SELECT` everything from the `products` table and log the results in the console.

+* To check if everything was done correctly, run `npm install` and `npm start` in the command line.

 ## Hint(s)

 * You may need to consult the documentation for the [mysql2 package](https://www.npmjs.com/package/mysql2).